ultraindv/rng-ish/README.md

 ```
 pyinstaller --onefile --copy-metadata rich rng-ish.py
 ```
+- You're done, enjoy.

 ### (Optional) Compile Into an AppImage:
 To make and compile into an AppImage:
-- Download linuxdeploy as an AppImage and make sure its executable
+- Download [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy/releases/latest) as an AppImage and make sure its executable
 ```
 chmod +x linuxdeploy-<arch>.AppImage
 ```

-- Compile rng-ish using pyinstaller(Refer to Compiling rng-ish) and move the executable in to `rng-ish.AppDir/usr/bin`
+- [Compile rng-ish using pyinstaller](#compiling-rng-ish) and move the executable in to `rng-ish.AppDir/usr/bin`
 ```
 mv dist/rng-ish rng-ish.AppDir/usr/bin/
 ```